singularityhub/singularity-compose-examples/v2.0/ping/README.md

 # Ping

-This is the simpest example for Singularity Compose to generate two containers with an alpine base, and then shell into one to ping the other.
+This is the simplest example for Singularity Compose to generate two containers with an alpine base, and then shell into one to ping the other.
 You'd first want to build the containers: